json-event-sourcing/pincette-json-streams/docs/state.md

 ## Storing the State

-The state is always stored in MongoDB in the collection with the name `<application>-<type>[-<environment>]`.
-For better observability you can also store the events, command, etc. by adding a few parts to your application as in the following example.
+The state is always stored in MongoDB in the collection with the name `<application>-<type>
+[-<environment>]`.
+For better observability you can also store the events, commands, etc. by adding a few parts to your application as in the following example.
 It assumes you use the `environment` configuration setting.
 If that is not the case then you should remove the `-${ENV}` suffixes.
 The `AGGREGATE_TYPE` parameter would be the full aggregate type.
 You can also see that the parts use the predefined aggregate streams.

 ```yaml
 ---